DaddyWarbucks/feathers-fletching/docs/hooks.md

 Remove properties from the `context.result` or `context.result.data` of a method call.
 This can be used similar to a "protect" hook.

-If you think of `withResult` (or any of the `with*` hooks) similar to `Array.protype.map`, you can think of the `withoutResult` (or any of the `without*` hooks) as similar to `Array.protype.filter`.
+If you think of `withResult` (or any of the `with*` hooks) similar to `Array.prototype.map`, you can think of the `withoutResult` (or any of the `without*` hooks) as similar to `Array.prototype.filter`.

-For each virtual in the virtual object, if the value returns a truthy value it will be kept and if it returns a falsey value it will be filtered.
+For each resolver in the resolvers object, if the value returns a truthy value it will be kept and if it returns a falsey value it will be filtered.

 **Context**